santiment/academy/src/docs/products-and-plans/how-to-pay-with-crypto/index.md

 In case you are ready to burn SAN for a yearly Sanbase Pro subscription, please let us know at [support@santiment.net](mailto:support@santiment.net) and we will be happy to walk you through the process.

+## Providing SAN Uniswap Liquidity

+Another way of getting Pro access to Sanbase is currently available: Providing liquidity for the SAN/ETH trading pair on Uniswap V2!

+As long as you provide 2000+ SAN to our Uniswap V2 pool (and the corresponding amount of ETH), you get FREE access to Sanbase Pro, including all our metrics, new templates and daily market insights!

+You can add liquidity to the SAN<->ETH pool here: [https://app.uniswap.org/#/add/ETH/0x7C5A0CE9267ED19B22F8cae653F198e3E8daf098](https://app.uniswap.org/#/add/ETH/0x7C5A0CE9267ED19B22F8cae653F198e3E8daf098)

+As soon as you hold the LP tokens in your wallet, let us know - and we'll activate your Pro subscription 💗

+*Please make sure to do your own due diligence regarding the Uniswap protocol and the risk involved in providing liquidity.
+Santiment naturally has no control over the Uniswap protocol and cannot be held accountable for any potential losses of any kind.*